The Wrong Trousers: Release and reception

-The film was awarded the Grand Prix at the Tampere Film Festival, and the Grand Prix at the World Festival of Animated film – Animafest Zagreb in 1994.
-The Wrong Trousers won the Academy Award for Best Animated Short Film in 1994.
-In 2024, Michael Hogan in The Guardians list of greatest Kid's TV villains ranked Feathers McGraw number 1, writing, "The definitive screen villain of our age is a penguin with a red rubber glove on its head.
+In 2024, Michael Hogan, in The Guardians list of the greatest children's TV villains, ranked Feathers McGraw as number 1, writing, "The definitive screen villain of our age is a penguin with a red rubber glove on its head.
 The gun-toting, 3-foot tall criminal mastermind first terrorised viewers in 1993 Oscar-winning short The Wrong Trousers. [...]
 The fact that he's mute with expressionless beady eyes only makes him more terrifying."